 - a.
-Failing to comply with the reasonable directions of teachers, school administrators, or other BOCES employees, or otherwise demonstrating disrespect. - b.
+Failing to comply with the reasonable directions of teachers, school administrators, or other BOCES employees. - b.
 Missing or leaving school or class without permission. - c.
 Skipping detention or failing to comply with other disciplinary consequences.

 3. Engage in Conduct that is Disruptive